Soul And / Or Related Artists

 Mary & Brad Love Comer mary and brad love comer

-It was at this time she released, arguably, her finest moment 'Come Out Of The Sandbox', which arrived in the form of a Co Love 45 but later appeared on the album 'His Servant Am I', released upon her and her husband, Brad E. Comer's, label Co Love Records.
+It was at this time she released, arguably, her finest moment 'Come Out Of The Sandbox' b/w 'Instr.', which arrived in the form of a Co Love 45 but later appeared on the album 'His Servant Am I', released upon her and her husband, Brad E. Comer's, label Co Love Records.

 His Servant Am ISin No More

 There were 12" releases to compliment the Co Love Records albums.
-These included 'Caught Up', 'Understanding' and 'Lose Your Blues'.
+These included 'Caught Up b/w 'Standing On The Edge Of Time', 'Understanding' b/w 'In My Life' and 'Lose Your Blues'.

 The U.K.'s 'Northern Soul' market ensured a tiny market for her (as it does for many other obscure soul singers), and it was in England that a CD reissue of her work appeared in the mid 90's.